sfdsampling/sfsfd/README.md

 This technique directly addresses the issue of measure concentration and scales better to large dimensions than existing heuristic techniques such as Latin hypercube samples and low-discrepancy sequences such as the randomized Sobol sequence.

+This work has been published in 2023 Winter Simulation Conference, if you use it in your research, please consider citing our paper (see ``Citing`` section below)

 ## Dependencies

 This package uses the latest versions of: